marcusbraggion/previsao_vendas/README.md

 # Walmart-Sales-Store

-# 1.0 Business Context (Ficticious)
+# 1.0 Business Context

-Here it is historical sales data for 45 Walmart stores located in different regions.
-Each store contains many departments, and you have project the sales for each department in each store.
-To add to the challenge, selected holiday markdown events are included in the dataset.

-# 2.0 Business Problem

-1. What is the context?

-At a meeting with the leads of each department, the Walmart CEO made a proposal to renovate all of their store.

-2. What is the cause?

-The Walmart CEO want to predict how much each store will sell.
+The Walmart CFO want to predict how much each store will sell.
 He need to know if the budget will be enough to make a renovate each store.

-3. Who will lead the project?

-We need someone who really know what is the business problem, because he will lead the solution.
-Therefore, he's our stakeholder.

-4. How will be our solution?
+# 2.0 Challenge

+Here it is historical sales data for 45 Walmart stores located in different regions, each store contains many departments.
-Project the sales for each department in each store using Machine Learning Model - Regression.
+The Walmart CFO asked you have to project the sales for each department in each store.

 # 3.0 Business Assumptions